tillnagel/unfolding/tutorials/markers-simple.md

 	float s = map.getZoom();

-## Creating data markers from GeoJSON, GPX & Co
+## Creating data markers

-If you want to load data from GeoJSON or various other file formats, take a look at our [Markers & Data tutorial](markers-data.html).
+If you want to load geospatial data from GeoJSON or various other file formats, take a look at our [Data Markers](markers-data-geojson.html), and our [Data Markers 2](markers-data-csv-database.html) tutorials.